NAACP sues over plan to end protected status for Haitians in U.S.

 The lawsuit comes almost two weeks after President Donald Trump reportedly used the term "shithole countries" to refer to African nations during a meeting that included discussions about Haiti and El Salvador.
 Critics have called the reported comment racist.
 Trump has denied that he insulted Haitians and said "this was not the language used," and he has denied being a racist.

-The NAACP referenced those reported comments in announcing the lawsuit Wednesday.
+The NAACP and the NAACP Legal Defense Fund referenced those reported comments in announcing the lawsuit Wednesday.
 Protected status has been extended multiple times.
 The group says that a 2010 cholera outbreak and a Category 4 hurricane in 2016 have exacerbated the problems in Haiti.

 The magnitude-7.0 earthquake that struck Haiti on Jan.
 12, 2010, is blamed for an estimated more than 220,000 deaths.
 Some estimates say the earthquake resulted in around 300,000 deaths.